siqb/CarND-Traffic-Sign-Classifier-Project/README.md

 The process of constructins my model graph was as follows.
 I mostly reused principles from the default LeNet implementation.

-1. Create one-hot encoded labels from training labels
-2. Declared a learning rate of 0.001
-3. Call the output of the architecture "logits"
-4. Calculate the cross entropy of the logits
-5. Declare our loss operation as reducing the mean of the cross entropy
-6. Minimmize this loss using the Adam optimizer
-7. Check if we got the correct prediction by checking if our logits equal the one hot encoded label
-8. Calculate the accuracy by reducing the mean of our predictions

 I think it makes sense to reproduce the code here.

 ```python